Back Pain

 • Stiffness: A feeling of tightness or restricted movement in the back, making it difficult to bend or twist.

-• Radiating Pain: Pain that travels from the back down to the legs or feet, especially in cases of sciatica.
+• Radiating Pain: Pain that travels from the back down to the legs or feet.

 • Numbness or Tingling: A sensation of tingling or numbness, particularly in the legs or feet, which may indicate nerve involvement.

-• Difficulty Standing or Sitting: Pain that worsens when standing or sitting for long periods of time.
+• Difficulty Standing, walking or Sitting: Pain that worsens when standing, walking or sitting for long periods of time.

 What Causes Back Pain?